nerc-project/nerc-docs/docs/openstack/create-and-connect-to-the-VM/launch-a-VM.md

 !!! info "How to use 'Configuration' tab"
-    If you want to specify a customization script that runs after your instance launches then you can write those custom script inside "**Customization Script**" box.
+    If you want to specify a customization script that runs after your instance launches then you can write those custom script inside the "**Customization Script**" text area.
 For example:
     ![VM Launch Instance Configuration Script](images/instance_configuration.png)

 You are now ready to launch your VM - go ahead and click "Launch Instance"!